This post may contain affiliate links. Read our disclosure here.

 We all think/worry about various numbers in our lives, your weight, age, account balances.
 One we don’t give much attention to though is our credit score.
 Make a resolution to raise your credit score this year.
 This doesn’t cost you anything, it’s more about being aware and maybe a little more organized.
 Pay your bills on time, lower the amount of debt you are carrying, keep your oldest account open and other little things.
 You may think this is only needed if you need a loan, but your score affects insurance rates, and can even be pulled by potential employers.

 7. Fully Fund Your 401k or IRA

 If your employer offers a retirement match, you should be taking full advantage of this.
-No matter how the market is doing this is the best return on your money you make if they are matching every dollar you put in!
-While this may feel like the hardest goal if you have a lot of debt or are barely making it to the end of the month, but anything you put aside is better than nothing.
+No matter how the market is doing, this is the best return on your money you make if they are matching every dollar you put in!
+While this may feel like the hardest goal if you have a lot of debt or are barely making it to the end of the month, anything you put aside is better than nothing.

 8. Learn How to Save

 When you go to the store do you even look at the prices?
 Or do you grab house brands so you feel like you saved money?
 If you put 30 minutes into planning before you shop you can easily cut your grocery expenses in half.
 This doesn’t just need to be coupons in a grocery store, set a goal this year to be a deal hunter.
 Instead of grabbing something the minute you see it, give yourself a week or two (or more) to make sure you are getting the best price.
 You may also find that you didn’t need those items as much as you felt like you did.